Liyyy9/colmaracademy/README.md

 ```
 #### Explanation:

-- * Selector: Targets every element on the page.
+- (*) Universal Selector: Targets every element on the page.

 - margin: 0px: Sets the space outside of every element to zero, removing default margins that browsers might apply.